DerekMaffett/countries/README.md

 # Design Choices

-This project is supported by full tooling with webpack, es6, mocha tests, and eslint.
+This project is supported by full tooling with webpack, es6, mocha tests using sinon and enzyme, and eslint.

 The backbone of the app is written with React and Redux using the [ducks architecture][ducks architecture] pattern - I've found it to be a simple